 - 4. Shift the transfer case to N (Neutral).
-See "Shifting into N (Neutral)" under Four-Wheel Drive on page 9-37 for the proper procedure.
+See "Shifting into N (Neutral)" under Four-Wheel Drive on page 9-35 for the proper procedure.
 Check that the vehicle is in N (Neutral) by shifting the transmission to R (Reverse) and then to D (Drive).
-There should be no movement of the vehicle while shifting. - With the transmission in D (Drive), turn the ignition to ACC/ ACCESSORY.
-Vehicles with Keyless Access, turn the engine off.
+There should be no movement of the vehicle while shifting. - 5.
+With the transmission in D (Drive), turn the engine off.